Al-Mo'ez

 oldest street in the world

-Wandering Cairo is like visiting one-of-a-kind art
+Wandering Cairo is like visiting a one-of-a-kind art

-Al-Mo'ez street.
-Al-Mo'ez street was
+Al-Mo'ez Street.
+Al-Mo'ez Street was

 established by the Fatimid Leader Al-Mo'ez Ledin Allah Al-Fatimi, and it is the